Python-Crash-Course/Python101/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/Python-Crash-Course/Python101)](https://github.com/Python-Crash-Course/Python101/commits/master)
 [![Contributors](https://img.shields.io/github/contributors/Python-Crash-Course/Python101)](https://github.com/orgs/Python-Crash-Course/people)

 This GitHub repository contains material for a beginner Python course held in COWI Lyngby during Fall 2019.
+If you don't have Python installed please check out the [Python environment installation guideline](https://python-crash-course.github.io/Python101/Installation/installation_guide.html).

 ## Sessions Notes and Exercises
 Descriptions and exercises for each session are in the format of HTML-files created with Jupyter Notebooks.
 See links to the files for each session below.